drammos/algorithmic-problems/README.md

 # algorithmic--problems

-This is a Project for the lesson Software Development for Algorithmic Problems in our univiersity DIT, UoA.
+This is our implementation of the projects assigned in the course "Software Development for Algorithmic Problems" in our univiersity DIT, UoA.

 #